History of Beltola: Koch rulers of Beltola

-In spite of the loss of power and privileges, Rani Lakshmipriya Devi continued her social welfare programs for the common people.
-She also raised her voice for the indigenous Assamese communities of Beltola Mouza, when the population of the local indigenous communities faced the threat for their existence due to the settlement of large number of people from different parts of Assam in Beltola, as the city of Guwahati expands into Beltola Mouza.
+Despite the loss of power and privileges, Rani Lakshmipriya Devi continued her social welfare programs for the common people.
+She also raised her voice for the indigenous Assamese communities of Beltola Mouza when the population of the local indigenous communities faced the threat to their existence due to the settlement of a large number of people from different parts of Assam in Beltola, as the city of Guwahati expanded into Beltola Mouza.
 She also worked to protect the rights of indigenous communities in the historical Beltola Haat or Beltola Bazaar, when some outside business community tried to expel them.
 It was partly because of her effort that the historical Beltola Haat or Beltola Bazaar still retains the indigenous character of being a meeting point for the people from hills and plains.
 Rani Lakshmipriya died in 1991, at the age of 80 years.
 Her daughter Madhuri Choudhury wrote several books on her life and several others on the history of Beltola.
-The royal family of Beltola still holds the official post of Mouzadar of Beltola Mouza though they do not have any power of administration except collecting land taxes for Government of Assam.
+The royal family of Beltola still holds the official post of Mouzadar of Beltola Mouza, though they do not have any power of administration except collecting land taxes for the Government of Assam.

-Beltola after India’s independence
+Beltola after India's independence

-After India's independence from East India Company in 1947, Guwahati became the most prominent city of Assam, but the Beltola Mouza remained excluded from the city.
-In 1973 CE, Sarat Chandra Singha, the then Chief Minister of Assam upon the creation of the state of Meghalaya, decided to shift the capital of Assam from Shillong to a small village named Dispur in Beltola Mouza.
-This village was selected as the temporary capital of Assam which led to the shifting of all important government offices to Dispur.
+After India's independence from the East India Company in 1947, Guwahati became the most prominent city of Assam, but the Beltola Mouza remained excluded from the city.
+In 1973 CE, Sarat Chandra Singha, the then Chief Minister of Assam, upon the creation of the state of Meghalaya, decided to shift the capital of Assam from Shillong to a small village named Dispur in Beltola Mouza.
+This village was selected as the temporary capital of Assam, which led to the shifting of all important government offices to Dispur.
 People from different parts of Assam migrated and settled in and around Dispur, quickly converting the rural area into a thickly populated zone.
-As the year progressed, the city of Guwahati expanded, Dispur and Beltola were integrated into the Greater Guwahati city.
+As the year progressed, the city of Guwahati expanded, and Dispur and Beltola were integrated into the Greater Guwahati city.
 Dispur became a permanent seat of the Government of Assam and remained as its capital.